Kerfufl/Game-Engines-1-Project/README.md

 # How it turned out
 Due to personal reasons, project ended up not incorporating all the intended features.
 The project is now a trian travelling a set path around the player, though the passthrough works, despite making it harder to see the train in game.
 The train still has the holographic shader while also simulating a hover movement and a free hover sound effect, though volume was adjusted to headphones and thus ended up being dronwed out in a crowded lab room.

+Before gaining access to a headset, an augmented reality app for android was developed to better understand passthrough and AR development.
+This only progressed to placing a cube in the real world on compatible horizontal surfaces, with location anchors allowing for persistent instantiation of said objects.

 # Instructions for use
 Deployed to an oculus quest(1 or 2) headset, the project is ismply seeing a holographic train hover around the player, playing sound effects as it circles.
 The user was supposed to be able to interact with the train and choose whhere to place it in the real world, but the feature was cut due to self imposed time constraints.

+The AR project builds to android devices using software 8.0 onwards for compatibility purposes.

 # How it works
 An empty game object generates a list of waypoints, instantiating the train model which has a movement script to follow these waypoints with a reasonable turning speed, a low magnitude sin function being added to the moveToward() function to simulate a classic hover effect.